 Legislation relating to Air Conditioning Systems

-Current legislation relating to air conditioning systems is summarised below.
+Current legislation relating to air conditioning systems has been summarised below.

-Owners/operators of air conditioning and heat pump systems could end up facing serious penalties if they don’t comply with these regulations.
+Owners/operators of air conditioning systems face serious penalties if they do not comply with the new F-Gas regulations.

-Not being aware of your responsibilities will not prevent the government from imposing financial penalties on anyone found to be in breach of these regulations which have been introduced to improve energy efficiency and reduce damage to the environment from leaking global warming and ozone-depleting gases.
+Pleading ignorance and claiming to be unaware of your responsibilities will not prevent the government from imposing stiff financial penalties on anyone found to be in breach of these regulations which have been introduced to improve energy efficiency and reduce damage to the environment from leaking global warming and ozone-depleting gases.

 It follows that the owner/operator must bear the cost of complying with the legislation.